rayhog/aviator-jekyll-template/_documentation/overview.md

 position: 1.01
 description:
 content_markdown: |-
-  Technopedia version 6.1 API enables access to asset data in Technopedia, which you use to manage your IT assets with respect to risk, control, governance, costs and business compliance.
+  Technopedia version 6.1 API enables access to asset data in Technopedia, which you use to manage your IT assets with respect to risk, control, governance, costs and business compliance. <br>
   <br>
-  Technopedia's is the world’s largest and most comprehensive repository of enterprise software and hardware.
+  Technopedia is the world’s largest and most comprehensive repository of enterprise software and hardware.
   <br>